-What is the definition of a postcode sector?
+What is a postcode sector?

 A postcode sector combines a postcode area, a postcode district and a single character indicating the location's inward code.
 For example 'SW1A 0' is a sector which is made up of 'SW' which indicates South West London.
 This area has 139 sectors in it so the district, once focused into 'SW1A' there are only 3 sectors in this area and these are marked with an inward code to narrow this down even further to a more specific geographical area.
 These are marked numerically, with the district including three sectors numbered 0, 1 & 2.